kunai-project/kunai/README.md

 * **What kind of events can I get ?** : Please take a read to [events documentation](https://why.kunai.rocks/docs/events/)
 * **Which version should I use ?**: If it is just to test the tool, use the latest build as it is always the best in terms of features and bug fix.
 However keep in mind that events in **non stable** releases **are subject to change**.

-# How to build the project ?
+# How to Build the Project?

-Before going further, I have to remind you that there is a distribution agnostic (built with **musl**) pre-compiled version of kunai available [in release page](https://github.com/0xrawsec/kunai/releases/latest).
-So if you just want to give a try to kunai, you probably don't need to build the project yourself.
+Before proceeding, please note that a distribution-agnostic, pre-compiled version of Kunai is available on the [release page](https://github.com/kunai-project/kunai/releases/latest).
+If you simply want to try Kunai, you likely don’t need to build the project yourself.

+## With a Docker image

+You can use a Docker image that includes everything needed to build the project easily: [Kunai build docker image](https://github.com/kunai-project/kunai-build-docker/).
+This one-size-fits-all solution should work on any Linux distribution.

+## Doing everything by hand

-## Requirements
+### Requirements

 Before being able to build everything, you need to install a couple of tools.